SalesforceFoundation/go-cumulusci/Readme.md

 To develop you'll also need to know these commands:

 ```
-$ go get #installs locally any dependencies defined in the import declarations
+$ go get 					 	#installs locally any dependencies defined in the import declarations, links and compiles the project
 $ go get github.com/kr/godep 	#installs godeps
 $ godep save 					#adds dependencies to the Godeps folder (they need to have been installed locally)
 ```

-Currently, when you run godeps on mac, it adds darwin/386 after the go version in Godeps.json.
-You need to remove that, or the push to Heroku will fail.
-(I have reported this issue: https://github.com/tools/godep/issues/181.)
+Note: currently, when you run godeps on mac, it adds darwin/386 after the go version in Godeps.json.
+You need to remove that, or the push to Heroku will fail. (https://github.com/tools/godep/issues/181.)